-Changing run-levels is done with init <runleve1>, where <runleve1> is the target run-level.
+Changing run levels is done with init <runlevel>, where <runlevel> is the target run level.
 For example, to reboot the computer, a user could issue the init 6 command, which is an alias for the reboot command.
 Likewise, init 0 is an alias for the halt command.

-There are a number of directories under /etc/rc.d that look like rc?.d (where ? is the number of the run-level) and rcsysinit.d, all containing a number of symbolic links.
-Some begin with a K, the others begin with an S, and all of them have two numbers following the initial letter.
+There are a number of directories under /etc/rc.d that look like rc?.d (where ? is the number of the run level) and rcs.d, all containing a number of symbolic links.
+Some links begin with a K; the others begin with an S, and all of them have two numbers following the initial letter.
 The K means to stop (kill) a service and the S means to start a service.
-The numbers determine the order in which the scripts are run, from 00 to 99-the lower the number the earlier it gets executed.
-When init switches to another run-level, the appropriate services are either started or stopped, depending on the runlevel chosen.
+The numbers determine the order in which the scripts are run, from 00 to 99-the smaller the number, the sooner tht script runs.
+When init switches to another run level, the appropriate services are either started or stopped, depending on the run level chosen.